muldjord/skyscraper/docs/CACHE.md

 Think of the resource cache as the cache in an internet browser.
 Most of the data on webpages don't change much.
 By caching some of the data locally, it can load parts of a webpage from that data, instead of loading it from the remote server.
 This is exactly how the Skyscraper cache works.

+#### Default resource cache folder
+The default base folder for all of Skyscrapers' locally cached data is in the `~/.skyscraper/cache` folder.
+In this folder you'll find individual platform subfolders.
+Any of these are selfcontained and contains all of the cached data for that particular platform.

 #### Resource and scraping module priorities
-There is ONE file that you can and should edit inside each of the platform db folders.
+There is ONE file that you can and should edit inside each of the platform subfolders.
 That file is called `priorities.xml` and decides the scraper priority of resources for each resource type.
 For instance, if you know that `thegamesdb` always provides the best `descriptions` for games, you'd add an `<order type="description">` node with a `<source>thegamesdb</source>` subnode.
 You can have multiple `<source>` nodes, Skyscraper will then prefer the topmost source when generating a game list.
 If the topmost isn't found, it'll use the next one and so on.
 If the `<order>` node is empty, it will prioritize using timestamps for when each resource was added to the cache.

 Skyscraper provides the example file `~/.skyscraper/cache/priorities.xml.example`.
 Please don't edit this file manually, as it will be overwritten when you update Skyscraper.
 When a platform is scraped for the first time, it will automatically copy the example file to `~/.skyscraper/cache/[platform]/priorities.xml` unless it already exists.
 You can of course also copy the file yourself before scraping a platform.
 If you do so, be sure to remove the `.example` part of the filename so it's just called `priorities.xml`.